phpinternalsbook/PHP-Internals-Book/Book/build_system/building_extensions.rst

     .. note::

-        Usually, when you become an internal developper or an extension developper, you will usually have to play with the debug parameter, and if you have to deal with the Windows platform, threads will show up as well.
+        Usually, when you become an internal developer or an extension developer, you will usually have to play with the debug parameter, and if you have to deal with the Windows platform, threads will show up as well.
 You can end with compiling the same extension several times against several cases of those parameters.

     Remember that every new major/minor version of PHP change parameters such as the PHP Api Version, that's why you need to recompile extensions against a newer PHP version.